 Data evaluation and error detection during data collection is an important way to ensure that the final estimates that are produced are of good quality.
 Post-collection, the survey results and estimates are evaluated as a further method of evaluating data quality.
 One way to assess data quality is to compare the data to the trends of other data collected.
 For example, in comparing the environmental protection expenditures with those of the previous cycle, some industry groups would show increases in expenditures, while others would show a decrease.
 Increased expenditures would be expected in industry groups that were subject to new environmental regulations or that had experienced a general increase in capital investments.
 On the other hand, some industries would have made large expenditures in the past to comply with regulations that came into effect before the reference year, and therefore would not be reporting as much in the current year.
 Instead, a shift in expenditures from capital to operating may be noticed, as firms now pay for the operation and maintenance on previously implemented processes and equipment.
 Respondents are provided with an area to provide a brief explanation to account for significant changes in environmental protection expenditures made by the establishment (either increased or decreased compared to previous reporting periods).

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Statistics Canada's generalized G-Confid system is used to prevent the identification of all data points that are confidential as well as those data points that need to be suppressed to prevent the residual disclosure of those confidential data points.
+Statistics Canada's generalized G-Confid system is used to prevent the identification of all data points that are at risk for disclosure (i.e., sensitive) as well as those data points that need to be suppressed to prevent the residual disclosure of the sensitive data points.